 “The fact that I scored so well on the USMLE Step 1 and 2 exams was directly related to the quality of the professors at St. George’s and how the classes are structured,” Dr. Brownrigg says.

 Start writing your own success story

 If you have your sights set on a competitive medical field, you have every reason to believe you could be just as successful as one of the grads featured above.
-You could become a physician and shape the career you want by obtaining your medical degree from SGU.
 For more information about the School of Medicine, visit our request information page.

 * This article was originally published in September 2019.
 It has since been updated to include information relevant to 2021.